 Alternatively, you can dip small chunks of fruit into the yogurt and place on a parchment-lined baking sheet and freeze them.
-It takes a little longer to do, so I like the ice cube tray route a little better.
+It takes a little longer to do it this way, but it saves you from having to rush out and purchase brand new ice cube trays.
+Personally, I like the ice cube tray route a little better.

 A few more frozen yogurt tips:

-- Store the cubes in an airtight container.
-They should keep a month or more, if they aren’t eaten first!
+- Store the cubes in an airtight container until you're ready to eat them.
+They should keep a month or more, if they last you that long!

 - Double or triple the recipe and turn into popsicles or push pops.